Kenura-R-Gunarathna/future-dates-calculator/README.md

 # Future dates calculator

-This is a pure php based month calculator.
+PHP based month calculator.
 This will be usefull in salary calculators, to controll cron jobs using php, subscriptions, notifications and emails.

 Currently this only supportive for months calculations only.